 The Board recognizes that there is an urgent need, due to the increased number of pupils being transported and the ever-increasing number of accidents on the highways, to instruct pupils on how to properly vacate a school bus in case of an emergency.
 Without training, pupils may block the emergency door by all trying to exit at the same time.
 There is also a danger when pupils jump from the rear emergency door exit.
 To avoid these situations, schools should organize and conduct emergency exit drills for all pupils who ride the school bus.

-In conducting school bus evacuation drills, school officials should consider and observe the guidelines and procedures set forth in the Standards for Utah School Buses and Operations, “Instructions for Conducting Emergency Exit Drills.”
+In conducting school bus evacuation drills, school officials should consider and observe the guidelines and procedures set forth in the National School Transportation Specifications and Procedures, “Instructions for Conducting Emergency Exit Drills.”

 The Board will develop an emergency plan consistent with the following guidelines, in consultation with the Pupil Transportation Director and the personnel of those agencies that will render service during emergencies.
+In developing this plan, the Board may refer to “Emergency and Rescue Procedures: A Guideline Manual for School Bus Involvement,” a publication developed by the National Association of State Directors of Pupil Transportation Services.
 Copies of the plan should be carried in each bus.
 The plan will instruct the District Pupil Transportation Director, school administrators, teachers, drivers, maintenance and service personnel, pupils and others of the procedures to be followed in the event of:

-- Accidents.
+- Crashes.
 The plan should spell out the following:

 - How to evaluate the need for medical assistance.